-From Fred and Ginger to another great double act of the Hollywood Golden Age, Laurel and Hardy.
 It's amazing how often you can watch the same two people doing the same thing over and over again.
-No matter how many times you see Astaire and Rogers overcome their various misunderstandings, complications and entanglements to fall in love and throw themselves around a big white set, they never lose the magic.
-Similarly, no matter what ludicrous scrapes Stan and Ollie find themselves in they always make it worth your while.
+No matter how many times you see Fred and Ginger overcome their various misunderstandings, complications and entanglements to fall in love and throw themselves around a big white set, they never lose the zing.
+Similarly, no matter what ludicrous scrapes Laurel and Hardy find themselves in they always make it worth your while.
 Their partnership too is a kind of co-dependent love affair - the perpetually exasperated Ollie daring to hope that this time things will be different and the frowning, childlike Stan rely on each other to get by in a hard world - as well as a tribute to the joys of ineptitude and unshakeable optimism against all evidence to the contrary.